Plan a research visit

 Find out everything you need to know about our library and archive facilities before your visit.

-Our collection—and the inspirational stories it contains—remains open online.
+While Search Engine is temporarily closed, our collection—and the inspirational stories it contains—remains open online.
 You can find further information about the archives we care for via our online collection, the archive catalogue, the Science Museum library catalogue and the National Railway Museum library catalogue.

 We offer a free enquiry service to help you find out more about the items in the Science Museum Group Collection.
 Please contact us via email@example.com.
 We normally aim to respond to enquiries within 20 working days, however responses may take longer at the moment due to COVID-19.

-We are currently working to resume our copy service.
+Our copying service has now fully reopened.
 Please find further details on our copying and copyright page.